Frequently Asked Questions

 Skill Auditor is your first line of defense.
 Before any skill runs on your system, Skill Auditor scans it against ATR rules purpose-built for AI agent threats -- prompt injection, tool poisoning, hidden payloads, permission overreach.
 If the skill passes, it gets added to your local whitelist with a behavioral fingerprint.
 If anything looks suspicious -- say, a weather tool that requests file-system write access -- Skill Auditor flags it with the specific ATR rule that triggered (e.g., ATR-2026-005 for multi-turn injection patterns) and blocks installation until you explicitly approve.
 The whitelist isn't just a pass/fail list.
 It records the skill's declared capabilities, so Guard can later detect if behavior drifts from what was approved.

-Panguard focuses on AI agent security threats across 9 categories: Prompt injection -- direct and indirect injection, jailbreaks, system prompt override.
+Panguard focuses on AI agent security threats across 10 categories: Prompt injection -- direct and indirect injection, jailbreaks, system prompt override.
 Tool poisoning -- malicious tool descriptions, hidden instructions in tool outputs.
 Credential exfiltration -- API key theft, SSH key access, secret extraction.
 Context manipulation -- memory poisoning, conversation hijacking.
 Skill supply-chain -- malicious skill packages, dependency confusion.
 Cross-agent attacks -- privilege escalation between agents.
 Unauthorized actions -- file access, network calls beyond declared scope.
-71 ATR rules with 520 detection patterns.
+650+ ATR detection rules.
 All open source, community-driven, growing daily through Threat Cloud.

 Detection & Rules

 The Panguard flywheel turns every user's discovery into everyone's defense: Step 1: You audit a skill with Skill Auditor.
 It checks against existing ATR rules and the whitelist.
-Step 2: If a new threat is found -- either by rules, fingerprint drift, or LLM analysis -- the anonymized threat pattern is reported to Threat Cloud.
+Step 2: If a new threat is found -- either by rules, fingerprint drift, or AST static analysis -- the anonymized threat pattern is reported to Threat Cloud.
 Step 3: Community members vote on the report.
-LLM review validates the pattern.
-If confirmed, a new ATR rule is generated and enters the experimental pipeline (7 days alert-only).
+A Threat Cloud LLM reviewer drafts and validates a candidate rule, which a human reviews before it's merged.
+If confirmed, the new ATR rule enters the experimental pipeline (7 days alert-only).
 Step 4: The new rule is distributed to all Guard instances.
 Next time anyone audits a skill with that same attack pattern, it's caught instantly by rules -- no AI needed.
 Step 5: When those rules trigger in Guard, the confidence-based response system automatically blocks, quarantines, or escalates -- completing the defense loop.
 A threat discovered on one machine is detected and auto-responded to on every machine running Guard.
 Every cycle makes the next audit stronger.
 More users = more discoveries = more rules = better protection for everyone.
 The flywheel doesn't stop at detection -- it closes the loop with automated response.

 Guard syncs with Threat Cloud every hour, automatically pulling new ATR rules.
 No manual action needed.
-Locally distilled rules -- generated when your LLM analyzes a novel threat -- take effect immediately on your machine.
+Locally distilled rules -- generated when AST static analysis flags a novel threat on your machine -- take effect immediately.
 Community-contributed rules go through a staged pipeline: peer review by other Panguard users, then experimental stage (alert-only for 7 days, no blocking), then stable (can auto-block).
 A rule needs confirmation from at least 3 independent Panguard nodes before promotion.
 You can check your current rule counts anytime with `panguard rules status`.

 Panguard uses confidence-tiered actions to minimize impact: Low confidence: log only.
 You can review later.
 Medium confidence: alert + evidence snapshot.
 No blocking.
 High confidence: auto-block + alert + detailed report.
 Community feedback loop handles systemic issues: if a rule's false positive rate exceeds 20%, it's automatically deprecated across all users.
 Rules in the experimental stage that show high false positive rates never get promoted to stable.
 Locally, you can adjust confidence thresholds or disable specific rules in your config.
 Your overrides are preserved across rule updates.